juliengDev/OPC_Projet_14/src/Components/table/table.md

 - `employees` (`Array<object>`, _required_): An array of objects representing the rows of data to display in the table.

-### Additional Configuration Props for the DataGrid component inside Table
+### Additional Configuration Props for the DataGrid component

 - `rows` (`Array<object>`, _required_): The data to be rendered in the table.
 - `columns` (`Array<object>`, _required_): The configuration of columns for the table.